Help for ASVAB Preparation

 Selecting a Mode of Preparation:

-It is a good idea to get ASVAB help in order to prepare for the test.
+It is a good idea to get help in order to prepare for the test.
 There are many resources available to aid you in your preparation.
-Each mode depends on how well you know the exam as well as your caliber.
+However, each mode depends on how well you know the exam as well as your caliber.

 - The self study option is mostly used by students who are confident of taking the test and have all the information about the test.
 These students know about the areas tested, the scoring points, the minimum or average scores and other important information.
-Books, study guides, and online resources can be used as ASVAB help resources.
+Books, study guides, and online resources can be used as the different resources for preparation.

-- Classroom prep courses provide ASVAB help by providing study material while guiding you through subjects.
+- Classroom prep courses help you by providing study material while guiding you through subjects.
 There are many advantages of classroom prep:

 - Your queries are resolved immediately